EtherealEngine/Digital-Beings/README.md

 * Twilio:
     * In order to use twilio, you will need to create an account and create a new phone number (Twilio doesn’t receive SMS abroad, so the number should be better from your Region).
-    * In order to run Twilio you will need to install NGROK or an alternative.
+    * Then you will need to port forward (if needed) the web server port, default is 65535
-    * Run ngrok and with the same HTTP port set for the TWILIO_PORT in the .env -> ngrok http 65535
-    * Update Twilio WebHooks for Messaging (SMS) with the new ngrok link x.x.x.x.ngrok.io/sms for the active number
+    * Update Twilio WebHooks for Messaging (SMS) with the your web server url ip:port/sms for the active number
-    * Though NGROK can be ignored if you have port forwarded, then you can just use your local ip:port/sms
     * TWILIO_ACCOUNT_SID
     * TWILIO_AUTH_TOKEN
     * TWILIO_PHONE_NUMBER